 Our Public Health theme cuts across the ARC to maximise the impact of health research for the population.

-We focus on growing the body of what works to improve physical and mental health, through the prevention of ill-health, especially in marginalised populations.
+We focus on growing the body of evidence of what works to improve physical and mental health, for the whole population, through the prevention of ill-health.

-We work closely with other themes, and Local Governments and Health Determinants Research Collaborations (HDRCs) in Medway and Surrey.
+We work closely with other ARC themes and local authorities, who deliver public health policy and interventions for residents, including the Health Determinants Research Collaborations (HDRCs) in Medway and Surrey.

 Projects